Creative Writing, Master of Arts

 Concentration in Publishing

 The concentration in Publishing brings together the study and real-world practices of traditional, independent and new models of publishing in a rapidly changing industry.
 The concentration provides training in traditional and alternative methods of publishing, including the various print, electronic, and audio formats, as well as training in the editing, production, and marketing of published materials.
 Courses include extensive work in designing and producing original and reprint books, formatting for the electronic market, and a wide variety of other publishing business skill sets, including copyright law, and working with authors and agents.
-As the culmination of their work, students complete a capstone project and present it at their final Summer Residency.
+As the culmination of their work, students complete a capstone project and present it at their final summer residency.

 The M.A.
 Concentration in Publishing requires the following 30 credits: